jonathantopf/Mayaseed/_posts/2013-12-10-mayaseed_materials.md

 ![Example shading network](/images/example_ms_shadin_network.png)

 >Note: Maya has a limitation with render nodes that have attributes generated at runtime.
 This means that when you graph a node's connections you may not see the whole hierarchy.
 As a work-around, graph the connections of a node, then select all the connections that are shown and graph connections again.
-Keep doing this until you can see all the nodes in the hierarchy.
+K eep doing this until you can see all the nodes in the hierarchy.

 Known issues
 ------------